JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 I've been thinking about trying out reprojecting the last frame to get multi bounce for rays that hit within the camera's view, instead of always relying on the world cache.
 That might mitigate some of the energy loss.

 Finally, the biggest problem with GI in general is both the overall lack of stability, and the slow reaction time to scene changes.
-The voxelized nature of the world cache, combined with how ReSTIR amplifies samples, means that bright outliers (e.g. world cache voxels much bighter than their neighbors) lead to temporal instability as shown below.
+The voxelized nature of the world cache, combined with how ReSTIR amplifies samples, means that bright outliers (e.g. world cache voxels much brighter than their neighbors) lead to temporal instability as shown below.

 ![gi_outlier](gi_outlier.png)